zsx060/Anti-UAV-datasets/README.md

       @article{jiang2021anti,
-      title={Anti-UAV: a large-scale benchmark for vision-based UAV tracking}, author={Jiang, Nan and Wang, Kuiran and Peng, Xiaoke and Yu, Xuehui and Wang, Qiang and Xing, Junliang and Li, Guorong and Ye, Qixiang and Jiao,           Jianbin and Han, Zhenjun and others}, journal={T-MM},
+      title={Anti-UAV: A Large-Scale Benchmark for Vision-based UAV Tracking}, author={Jiang, Nan and Wang, Kuiran and Peng, Xiaoke and Yu, Xuehui and Wang, Qiang and Xing, Junliang and Li, Guorong and Ye, Qixiang and Jiao,           Jianbin and Han, Zhenjun and others}, journal={T-MM},
       year={2021}